anand-vyas/creating-prioritized-testclass-list/README.md

 Steps to execute this project:
 1. Download the joda time folder from https://github.com/JodaOrg/joda-time.
+2. Replace the pom.xml file in joda-time with the pom.xml given in this repository.
 2. Copy the following files given above agent.jar, asm-all-5.0.3.jar, junit-4.12.jar to the joda-time folder.
 3. Change your directory to the folder joda-time which is present within this folder.
 4. run the mvn test command.